 Inspiration for this courgette and brie soup recipe came from my darling friend, Little Debbie Bryson who makes something similar at her sop-en-dop* birthday party every winter in Cape Town.
 Since moving to UK, I have sadly missed so many of them.
 This is for you LDB, I know it doesn’t compare to yours – but I slurped my version up with a longing lump in my throat.
 The recipe makes two hearty bowls, filling enough as a main meal, but you could make it stretch to 4 servings and enjoy it as a late-afternoon light meal (cup-of-soup) and halve the macros accordingly..

+This has to be one of my favourite salads to throw together.
+Apart from the deliciously fatty salmon and avocado generously covered in fresh lemon juice, it boasts capers, toasted pine nuts and shaved Parmesan: that’s just about all my favourite ingredients in one fairly posh salad.
 Smoked salmon brings back such fond memories for me, I worked on a cruise ship in Alaska in my early twenties and we had smoked salmon on-tap.
 It was excellent quality and it was bliss!
 Now, just to be clear, working on cruise ships may sound glamorous, but its not.
 At least, it wasn’t for me.
 I was hired as a photographer, but the small print indicated that I also had to dress up in giant animal outfits and have my picture taken with guests like a port mascot on most days.
 See below for more on that!